HackYardo/VastGo/readme.md

   <summary>play with KataGo in CLI——run gtp.jl</summary>

 1. download a KataGo [release](https://github.com/lightvector/KataGo/releases/) and a [network](https://katagotraining.org/networks) and `gtp.jl`, then put them in one file fold
-2. edit the first line of `gtp.jl` to indicate the KataGo release, the network and the config
+2. edit the first line of `gtp.jl` to indicate the KataGo release, the network and the config(inside KataGo releases)
 3. run `gtp.jl`
 ```shell
 cmd> julia gtp.jl